Discover why poka yoke is so important in the manufacturing industry and how businesses can use it with examples and a free digital tool

 Conduct inspections to check for defects

-iAuditor by SafetyCulture is an operations management platform trusted by thousands of global brands including Toyota, General Electric, Siemens, and Unilever.
-Do poka yoke more efficiently with these iAuditor features:
+SafetyCulture (formerly iAuditor) is an operations management platform trusted by thousands of global brands including Toyota, General Electric, Siemens, and Unilever.
+Do poka yoke more efficiently with these SafetyCulture features:

 Spot the sources of defects instantly by connecting with the factory floor workers on the mobile app.
 Using the Issues feature, workers can easily let you know if there are any existing conditions that make it harder for them to do the job error-free.

-With data coming in from digital templates, inspection checklists, and the Issues feature, your analytics dashboard in iAuditor is supplied with all the info you need to make improvements fast and effectively.
+With data coming in from digital templates, inspection checklists, and the Issues feature, your analytics dashboard in SafetyCulture is supplied with all the info you need to make improvements fast and effectively.

-iAuditor is not only a digital tool for poka yoke, it’s also a digital tool for everything else.
-From operations to quality and safety, iAuditor can be used for a variety of functions.
+SafetyCulture (iAuditor) is not only a digital tool for poka yoke, but it’s also a digital tool for everything else.
+From operations to quality and safety, SafetyCulture can be used for a variety of functions.
 To find out more, take a look at our use case library or our public library of free templates.

-Not only that, iAuditor is also one of the most cost-efficient choices out there.
+Not only that, but SafetyCulture is also one of the most cost-efficient choices out there.
 With the free version, you can get up to 10 seats with just one account.
 Though, of course, with the premium plan, you’ll get more features, such as the data analytics dashboard discussed previously.

 While the premium plan starts at $19, there is a 30-day free trial available, if ever you’re unsure.

-But what else can iAuditor bring to the table?
+But what else can SafetyCulture bring to the table?

 Based on Forrester’s Total Economic Impact study of SafetyCulture, the platform can bring in the following benefits over a three-year period: